 Have a leisurely breakfast at Hotel Arctic before saying farewell to Greenland.
 Transfer to the airport for your flight to Copenhagen via Kangerlussuaq.

-1 night COPENHAGEN (airport hotel) - Park Inn by Radisson (BB)
+1 night COPENHAGEN - Clarion Hotel Kastrup Airport (BB)

 Day 9 - Homeward bound

 Return to Copenhagen Airport for your return flight to the UK.
 Note that a selection of flights are available according to how much extra time you may want to spend sightseeing in Denmark's wonderful capital city.
 Ask a member of our Reservations Team for flight schedules.

 Departure Day: Sundays and Thursdays